mrkansa/baby/README.md

 2 main variables for simulation:

 baby bed time
-parents home time, implementation in baby2.0
+parents home time, implementation in will be in baby2.0

 assume start time of shift will be more consistant than end time of shift, showing up at 5:00 gets the babysitter paid $12 minimum.